Damp and Mould policy

 • Take responsibility for maintaining customers’ homes to avoid penetrating and rising damp and for carrying out remedial action if these problems occur.

-• Make good internal surfaces following any repairs work carried out ensuring that surfaces are prepared to a condition which is ready for the customer to redecorate.
-Where there is need to decorate following remedial work carried out by Riverside, we will provide a decoration voucher to cover the cost of the materials needed to make good the decoration (please see Section 6.4).
+• Make good internal surfaces following any repairs work carried out ensuring that surfaces are prepared to a condition ready for the customer to redecorate.
+Where there is a need to redecorate following remedial work carried out by Riverside, we will provide a decoration voucher to cover the cost of the materials needed to make good the decoration.

-• Promote and provide general advice and guidance on how to minimise damp and condensation, particularly when there are no apparent causes relating to design or construction.
+• Promote and provide general advice and guidance, following a thorough investigation into the root cause, on how to minimise damp and condensation.

-• Ensure that all employees have an awareness of the policy and receive adequate training to enable them to report issues of damp mould and condensation and to support our customers.
+• Ensure that all Riverside employees and contractors have an awareness of the policy and receive adequate training to enable them to report issues of damp, mould and condensation and to support our customers.

 • Ensure that technical staff are trained and competent in the diagnosis of damp, condensation and mould issues.